MashNagesh/mashnagesh.github.io/_posts/2018-05-01-Simple-Neural-Network.md

 ![Network4](/images/NN-Step4.png){:class="img-responsive"}

+As per the chain rule we have  the below formula.
 $$\partial E/\partial W_{out(1,1)}$$ $$= \partial E / \partial o1_{output} * \partial o1_{output} / \partial o1_{input} * \partial o1_{input} /\partial W_{out(1,1)} $$ $$ = (o1_{output}-o) * o1_{output}*(1-o1_{output})*h1_{output}$$ $$ = (0.606-1) * 0.606 *(1-0.606) *0.507 $$ $$ = -0.0476$$

 Similarly the influence of Wh(1,1) on the Error is as follows
 $$\partial E/\partial W_{h(1,1)}$$ $$= \partial E / \partial o1_{output} * \partial o1_{output} / \partial o1_{input} * \partial o1_{input} /\partial h1_{output} * \partial h1_{output}/\partial h1_{input} * \partial h1_{input}/\partial w_{h(1,1)} $$ $$=(o1_{output}-o) *o1_{output}*(1-o1_{output})*W_{out(1,1)}*h1_{output}*(1-h1_{output})*i1$$ $$ = (0.606-1) * 0.606 *(1-0.606) * 0.4* 0.507*(1-0.507)*0.05 $$ $$ = -0.00047$$

+The influence of each of the weights pertaining to a layer can be succintly written as Error from that layer * slope of that layer * input associated with that weight element

 {% highlight python%}
 #Back Propagation
+pE= out_layer_output-o # Differentiated w.r.t o1_output
-delta_output = (Etotal * der_sigmoid(out_layer_output)
+delta_output = (pE * der_sigmoid(out_layer_output)
 pd_output = delta_output* hidden_layer_output.T
 delta_hidden = delta_output*wout*der_sigmoid(hidden_layer_output)
 pd_hidden = delta_hidden* i.T
 {% endhighlight%}

-Learning rate is the rate at which we want the weights to be updated.For our working example 0.5(lr) has been chosen as the learning rate.The weights should be update after calculating the pd_output and pd_hidden since wout value (prior to  updation) is used in calculating pd_hidden.
+Learning rate is the rate at which we want the weights to be updated.For our working example 0.5(lr) has been chosen as the learning rate.The weights should be updated after calculating the error and gradient at every layer since the weight from the next layer have an impact on the values passed to the previous layer.

 $$W_{out(1,1)} = W_{out(1,1)}- lr * \partial E/\partial W_{out(1,1)}$$